rakhimov/scram/README.rst

     nosetests -w scripts/

-To test the command-line call of *SCRAM*:
+To test the command-line call of SCRAM:

 .. code-block:: bash